Introduction to Structural Design with Computer Applications

-Salford has strong links with industry covering companies that span the engineering profession.
-These links have developed through collaborative research and development projects, or via the commercial testing of products/components.
-The knowledge gained through these engagements all feed into teaching and learning, and help to connect learning to real-world scenarios.
+The University of Salford has strong industry links that span the engineering profession.
+Developed through collaborative research and development projects, or via the commercial testing of products/components, the knowledge gained through these engagements drives our teaching and learning approach, and helps to connect student learning to real-world scenarios.

 What you need to know

-This course is recommended for graduates with a relevant engineering degree or professional experience, who want to develop a career in structural engineering.
+This course is recommended for experienced engineering professionals, and graduates with a relevant engineering degree and/or professional experience, who want to develop a career focus in structural engineering.